You are here

 Rheumatology Research Foundation

 As a result of technological revolutions in genomics, proteomics, imaging, and more, researchers have been able to identify changes in genes, proteins, and other molecules that cause disease and influence disease progression.
-Doctors use this information to determine the presence of disease through biomarkers with the use of diagnostic tests.
-Biopharmaceutical companies use it to develop therapies that target these specific genes and molecules in order to interfere with their processes and modify the course of disease.
-These treatments are called targeted therapies.
-An example of a targeted therapy is the drug imatinib (Gleevec), which was designed to stop an altered enzyme produced by a fused version of two genes found in chronic myelogenous leukemia.
-In the last five years, researchers have identified more than 1,000 new biological changes that hold promise as biomarkers and drug targets, offering a potential revolution in diagnostics and therapeutics.
+Clinicians use this information to determine the presence of disease through biomarkers with the use of diagnostic tests.
+Biopharmaceutical companies use it to develop therapies that target these specific genes and molecules to interfere with their processes and modify the course of disease.

 While technological advances have produced a wealth of data on the biological cause of disease, moving these discoveries into treatments has been far more difficult.
-Not all biological insights lead to effective drug targets, and choosing the wrong target can result in failures late in the drug development process, costing time, money, and ultimately, lives.
+For some diseases, the challenge is identifying which biological insights will lead to effective drug targets, when choosing the wrong target can result in failures late in the drug development process, costing time, money, and ultimately, lives.
+For other diseases — such as very rare diseases — designing a treatment like a gene therapy that is capable of modifying the course of a disease is straightforward, but moving that potential treatment from laboratory testing to human trials is prohibitively difficult.
 Developing a new drug — from early discovery through Food and Drug Administration (FDA) approval — takes well over a decade and has a failure rate of more than 95 percent.
-As a consequence, each success costs more than $1 billion.
-The most expensive failures happen in late phase clinical trials, with a lack of drug efficacy currently estimated as responsible for 59 percent of Phase II failures and 52 percent of Phase III failures.
-Therefore, it’s essential to do a better job of pinpointing the right biological targets early in the process.
+Consequently, each success costs more than $1 billion.
+The most expensive failures happen in late phase clinical trials, with a lack of drug efficacy currently estimated as responsible for 59 percent of Phase II failures and 52 percent of Phase III failures.1 Therefore, it’s essential to do a better job of pinpointing the right biological targets early in the process.

 The entire biomedical research community and the public have a shared interest in compressing the timelines, reducing the costs, and increasing the success rates of new targeted therapies.
-Given the amount and complexity of the data, this goal will require a systematic approach in which government, academia, industry, and patient groups work collaboratively to sift through the flood of disease targets and find the ones most likely to prove responsive to treatments.
+Given the amount and complexity of the data, this goal will require a systematic approach in which government, academia, industry, and patient groups work collaboratively.

 By optimizing the process for identifying and validating clinically relevant disease targets for drug design, AMP aims to: